GaryniL/GephyTableConverter/README.md

 # GephyTableConverter

 ### About
-This project includes two parts:
+This project's target is:

-1. Text to Speech Conversion
+1. Finish Social Computing Assignment 3
-2. Speech to Text Conversion
+2. Convert excel specific format table into Gephy inputed format

-However, to help transcribing voice recording to text easier, the main propose of this project is generating a well-organized file that includes each sentence of yoru voice recording files.
+3. If you don't know how to use it, please contact [Gary](mailto:garynil1635@gmail.com)

 ### Setup

-Put the files in same folder
+* Put the files in same folder
 ![Folder.png](images/Folder.png)

 ### Requirements